 Only Certain Shingles Are Class 4

 Most standard architectural shingles are not Class 4.
-Each manufacturer offers specific Class 4 versions built with enhanced roofing materials or polymer-modified asphalt.
+Each roofing manufacturer offers specific Class 4 versions built with enhanced roofing materials or polymer-modified asphalt.

 Common Class 4 architectural options include: